Collateral genocide in Nuseirat

 Call it collateral genocide.

-In the aftermath of the attack, the Israeli military unleashed a barrage of social media posts that made no mention whatsoever of Palestinian casualties but did offer such captivating analysis as that the hostages were held by “Hamas terrorists who only seek to cause pain and suffering”.
+In the aftermath of the attack, the Israeli military unleashed a barrage of social media posts that made no mention whatsoever of Palestinian casualties but did offer such captivating analysis as that the captives were held by “Hamas terrorists who only seek to cause pain and suffering”.

 For its part, the Jerusalem Post went as far as to complain about Arab social media users who had undertaken to rain on Israel’s parade.
 Noting that “the heroic Israeli operation that led to the release of four hostages stirred much discourse online”, the Post lamented that “some Hamas supporters attempted to reduce the significance of the operation, accusing Israel of using humanitarian apparatuses to infiltrate the area [around Nuseirat] or claiming that the world is ignoring the alleged death toll of Gazans”.

-As for one of the world’s biggest players, United States President Joe Biden praised the return of the four hostages at a news conference in Paris, adding: “We won’t stop working until all the hostages come home and a ceasefire is reached.”
+As for one of the world’s biggest players, United States President Joe Biden praised the return of the four captives at a news conference in Paris, adding: “We won’t stop working until all the hostages come home and a ceasefire is reached.”

 Which brings us to the question: How will a ceasefire ever be reached – or the “bloodbath” brought to an end, to borrow Borrell’s words – when the US president himself is essentially praising Israel for conducting said bloodbath?

 Just one month ago, Biden warned that he would no longer be supplying offensive weapons to Israel in the event of an all-out assault on Rafah in the southern Gaza Strip because, he said, “civilians have been killed in Gaza as a consequence of those bombs”.
-And yet it is suddenly inconsequential that civilians continue to be killed, because it’s all about the hostages.
+And yet it is suddenly inconsequential that civilians continue to be killed, because it’s all about the captives.

 Just three days ago, on June 6, an Israeli attack on a United Nations-run school in the Nuseirat camp killed at least 40 Palestinians sheltering there.
 An Al Jazeera analysis of the weapons fragments revealed them to contain US-manufactured parts.